makrai/notes/angelov2008-topic-umap-hdbscan.md

   * Another related parameter is the distance metric, which is used to measure the distance between points in the high dimensional space.
 The often used distance metric for the document vectors is cosine similarity [8, 9],
-  * embedding dimension must be chosen; we find
+  * embedding dimension must be chosen
-    * 5 dimensions to give the best results for density based clustering
+    * 5 dimensions give the best results for density based clustering

 ### 2.2.2 Find Dense Clusters of Documents

-* The main hyper-parameter that needs be chosen for HDBSCAN is minimum cluster size; this parameter is at the core of how the algorithm finds clusters of varying density [26].
-This parameter represents the smallest size that should be considered a cluster by the algorithm
+* The main hyper-parameter that needs be chosen for HDBSCAN is minimum cluster size
+  * at the core of how the algorithm finds clusters of varying density [26]
+  * represents the smallest size that should be considered a cluster
-  * 15 gives the best results in our experiments, as larger
+  * 15 gives the best results in our experiments
-  * values have a higher chance of merging unrelated document clusters
+  * larger values have a higher chance of merging unrelated document clusters

 ## 2.3 Calculate Topic Vectors

 ### 2.3.1 Calculate Centroids in Original Dimensional Space

-* There are a number of ways that the topic vector can be calculated from the
+* There are a number of ways that the topic vector can be calculated
   * The simplest method is to calculate the centroid, i.e. the arithmetic mean
   * other reasonable options such as the
     * geometric mean or
     * using probabilities from the confidence of clusters created by HDBSCAN
-* these techniques and found that they resulted in very similar topic vectors, with almost identical nearest-neighbour word vectors.
-We speculate that this
+* these techniques resulted in very similar topic vectors,
+  * almost identical nearest-neighbour word vectors
-  * may be due to the sparsity of the high dimensional space.
-Therefore, we
+  * may be due to the sparsity of the high dimensional space